On expansions for nonlinear systems, error estimates and convergence issues: Error estimates in time for nonlinear vector fields

-\textbf{Step 1: Construction of the formal logarithm.} We introduce $Z_M(t,f)$ the finite sum of terms ``of order at most $M$ with respect to $f$'' in the following formal series (recall the formal series for $\log (1+x)$):
+\textbf{Step 1: Construction of the formal logarithm.} We introduce $Z_M(t,f)$ the finite sum of terms ``of order at most $M$ with respect to $f$'' in the following formal power series (recall the formal power series for $\log (1+x)$):